 More vacation time in Britain

-A plus to living and working in Britain is the amount of holidays (yes, ‘vacation’, you’re getting it!) time that workers are allowed.
+A plus to living and working in Britain is the number of holidays (yes, ‘vacation’, you’re getting it!) time that workers are allowed.
 Most workers in Britain receive 5 weeks paid holiday time as a matter of course and can take them as they see fit.

 Many people go away for 3 or 4 weeks at a time.
 This holiday allowance also does not include sick days, personal days, or bank holidays, of which there are several throughout the year.